 The Zay Initiative acquired two Siwan wedding items from Mrs Sheila Payne’s collection, purchased from Kerry Taylor Auctions.
 Sheila Payne is a specialist on embroidery and the author of multiple books, including Embroidered textiles: traditional patterns from five continents, and Amulets: sacred charms of power and protection.

-The main item is a white tunic dress traditionally worn during the wedding ceremony, called asherah nuauk, sometimes asherah nanilal, in Siwi.
-This particular piece in the collection is stitched in striped white rayon fabric, which would have been imported from the Nile Valley, in a generous T-shape, with long, wide sleeves that connect to the body with down stitching.
+The main item is a white tunic dress traditionally worn during the wedding ceremony, called asherah nuhuwak, sometimes asherah nanilal, in Siwi.
+This particular piece in the collection is stitched in striped white Rayon fabric, which would have been imported from the Nile Valley, in a generous T-shape, with long, wide sleeves that connect to the body with down stitching.
 The front of the costume is shorter than the back, with a hem that ends below the knee.
 Within Egypt, this T-shape is unique only to the Siwa Oasis, yet similarly shaped garments, called akbir nwasa, meaning ‘big, wide shirt,’ are found in other regions of North Africa, such as Tunisia.
 Interestingly, it was brought to my attention during the webinar on Egyptian dress with Dr Andrea Rugh, that Yemeni dresses also have some similarities in shape.

-To give more width to the lower part of the ahserah nuauk in our collection, four longitudinal sections of black chiffon were added from the waist down to the bottom, joining the sides to the centre front and back.
+To give more width to the lower part of the ahserah nuhuwak in our collection, four longitudinal sections of black chiffon were added from the waist down to the bottom, joining the sides to the centre front and back.
 This was also done for economical purposes as the white cloth was expensive and woven in narrow widths.
 The cheaper black material extends the size of the panels and the black lines create a slimming illusion.

 Embroidery and Embellishment